openshift/origin/docs/proposals/image-promotion.md

     - Use Jenkins job to do `docker tag` and `docker push`
 * **Semi-automated (require human intervention for some steps)**
   * By using OpenShift or an external continuous-delivery tool
-    - Use Jenkins job to produce and verify the new Docker image, but require human intervention to import the image to OpenShift using `oc import` command
+    - Use Jenkins job to produce and verify the new container image, but require human intervention to import the image to OpenShift using `oc import` command
     - Use Jenkins job to do `oc tag` but have DeploymentConfig independent of the image change (require manual intervention to roll out a new deployment)